Smoliarick/cypress-testrail-integration/README.md

 This package helps to create a new Test Run in Test Rail with results from Cypress Run.

+⚠️ Check that all Test Case IDs, which you use, are existed in Test Rail.
+If you try to add a new Test Run (if you don't use existed Test Run ID), it doesn't work, because Test Rail API doesn't allow creating a new Test Run using non-existed IDs.
+Example: you have these Test Case IDs = `['1', '2', '3']`, your Cypress autotests have these IDs in results = `['1', '2', '3', '4']` => error! because Test Rail doesn't contain Test Case with ID = `4`.

 <h1>Content</h1>

 - [Installation](#installation)